coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - ID-2.
 User IDs are _provider-specific_: the user ID syntax includes a provider identifier part and a user identifier part.

 - ID-3.
 User IDs are unique within a single provider and globally unique.

-However, an individual user Alice may have multiple user IDs within a single provider, globally, or both that are associated with Alice's identity.
+- ID-4.
+An individual user Alice can have multiple user IDs within a single provider, globally, or both that are associated with Alice's identity.

 _Discovery_, which is the process of determining on which provider(s) a user with a specific user identifier can be contacted, is an important problem whose solution would benefit from protocol support.
 The WG intends to return to this topic in the future.